Customer success vs customer support: Why they’re both important

 What is customer support?

-Customer support refers to the act of providing consumers and patrons with assistance.
-Mostly in regards to questions, concerns, and issues that have something to do with the company’s products and services.
+Customer support refers to the act of providing consumers and patrons with assistance, mostly regarding questions, concerns, and issues related to the company’s products and services.

 Types of different consumer support channels